Lynnhan95/superHero/README.md

 ### Data flow

-The data will be fetched when user input superhero names in the search box.
+The data will be fetched when user input superhero names in the search box (p.s. the https://cors-anywhere.herokuapp.com/ API is used to enable cross-origin requests.)
 Later on, the data will be stored and passed within components as state/ prop.
 This is how data flow in the application: <br />
 ![flow.jpg](https://i.loli.net/2019/12/12/E9dfI6Yz1csPRMj.jpg)

 ### Work flow